gbmhunter/MClide/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v4.0.0.7 2013/12/10 4th attempt at fixing 'External Dependencies' section in README. v4.0.0.6 2013/12/10 3rd attempt at fixing 'External Dependencies' section in README. v4.0.0.5 2013/12/10 2nd attempt at fixing 'External Dependencies' section in README.
+v4.0.0.8 2013/12/10 Added more installation information to the README. v4.0.0.7 2013/12/10 4th attempt at fixing 'External Dependencies' section in README. v4.0.0.6 2013/12/10 3rd attempt at fixing 'External Dependencies' section in README. v4.0.0.5 2013/12/10 2nd attempt at fixing 'External Dependencies' section in README.